Usage in Qbs¶

 Note that if you want to attach some module properties to your product, you can use the following syntax:

-That happens because export is a reserved word in JavaScript.
+However, in the example above, it was clearly seen that I used it differently: Although in JavaScript and QML (and thus in Qbs that inherits their syntax) there is no difference between those two variants, the following will trigger the error: That happens becauseexport is a reserved word in JavaScript.
 If it is met in Qbs context (on the left side of a property assignment), there is no problem, but when the parser encounters it in JavaScript context (on the rigth side of a property assignment), it fails.

 Since installing files as above is a quite common case, the module provides an additional item SketchExportGroup for your convenience.
 With it, the code becomes even shorter: